microsoft/pxt/docs/blog/minecraft/2023-release.md

 ![New particle code block](/static/blog/minecraft/2023-release/particle.png)

-**Position comparison** - This was a long-requested block that allows you to more easily compare position values
+**Position comparison** - This was a long-requested block that allows you to more easily compare position values.

 ![New position comparison code block](/static/blog/minecraft/2023-release/position-comparison.png)